memgraph/docs/gqlalchemy/how-to-guides/query-builder.md

 </TabItem>
 </Tabs>

-If the node already had the properties we are setting, they will be updated to a new value.
+If a node already had the properties we are setting, they will be updated to a new value.
 Otherwise, the properties will be created and their value will be set.

 ### Set a label